lucky521/google-coredumper/README.md

+# Overview #

-The coredumper library can be compiled into applications to create core dumps of the running program, without having to terminate them.
-It supports both single- and multi-threaded core dumps, even if the kernel does not have native support for multi-threaded core files.
+The coredumper library can be compiled into applications to create core dumps of the running program -- without terminating.
+It supports both single- and multi-threaded core dumps, even if the kernel does not natively support multi-threaded core files.

+Coredumper is distributed under the terms of the BSD License.

+# Background #

 This library is primarily intended to simplify debugging of long-running services.
 It is often inacceptable to suspend production